Previous

 SEPTEMBER

 By September, the nights in the Northern Hemisphere are starting to lengthen.
 As the night falls, look skywards hoping to catch a surreal light display of vibrant hues of blue, green, pink and violet dancing across the sky.
-Head to destinations skirting the coastline of the Arctic Circle, such as northern Norway, Iceland and Greenland, to maximize your chances of witnessing the natural phenomenon of the of the dazzling auora borealis.
+Head to destinations skirting the coastline of the Arctic Circle, such as northern Norway, Iceland and Greenland, to maximise your chances of witnessing the natural phenomenon of the of the dazzling auora borealis.

 “The Inuit tale about the Northern Lights is that it’s people in the sky who are playing football with a walrus skull.
 A local trick to call out the Northern Lights is to whistle, so you might want to try that when you’re standing outside in the night on the ship.”